Toronto2022/Galina-Grigoryan-StarPlanner-client/README.md

 ## Overview

-StarPlanner aaplication allows kids to manage daily and weekly tasks with ease and fun.
+StarPlanner application allows kids to manage daily and weekly tasks with ease and fun.

 ### Problem